mhd-Omer/marketplace-pricing-analysis/README.md

 ## Overview
 This project analyzes **pricing behavior and user engagement patterns across multiple Airbnb markets** using **SQL (PostgreSQL)** and **Python (for data preparation only)**.
 The objective is to derive **marketplace-level insights** that generalize across cities and are transferable to large-scale platforms such as real estate portals, rental marketplaces, and e-commerce ecosystems.

-The analysis is designed to be **scalable**: each city follows the same analytical framework, enabling meaningful cross-city comparison once multiple markets are added.
+The analysis is intentionally designed to be **scalable and repeatable**.
+Each city follows the same analytical framework, enabling consistent city-level insights as well as meaningful cross-city comparisons.

 The core business questions addressed are:
 1. How are listings priced, and how skewed are pricing distributions across cities?
 2. Does higher price translate to higher user engagement (reviews)?
 3. How do new listings behave compared to established ones within each market?
-4. Which price segments generate the highest engagement?
+4. Which price segments generate the strongest engagement signals?

 ---